ssharoff/ssharoff.github.io/README.md

 such as ChatGPT, have recently made a profound impact on how we interact with the computers by providing the ability to produce new texts in response to prompts.
-Fundamental research in this area is at the core of my expertise, I've been doing this since my own PhD in the 1990s (which pre-dated LLMs, but it's still relevant today.
-One of my papers on the
+Fundamental research in this area is at the core of my expertise, I've been doing this since my own PhD in the 1990s.
+This pre-dated LLMs, but the idea of linking [language to meanings](../publications/1999-interact.pdf) remains the same.
+One of my recent papers on the <span class="spurious-link" target="publications/2020-LREC-anatomy.pdf">*diversity of texts on the Web*</span> has been cited by some of the [GPT creators from OpenAI](https://arxiv.org/abs/2212.14578).
-<span class="spurious-link"
-target="publications/2020-LREC-anatomy.pdf">*diversity of texts on the Web*</span> cited by some of the [GPT creators from OpenAI](https://arxiv.org/abs/2212.14578).

 My research interests are related to three domains: linguistics,